 Jim and Jean visit us in Alpharetta or we just meet in Gainesville for dinner, half way for each for us.
 Really it is not harder to get together with them now than it was when they lived in DeKalb County in the metro Atlanta area.

 They both like living in the North GA mountains even though there are some inconveniences.
-Jean says the water supply line has broken many times to their home and the major just keeping making repairs rather than run new lines that are needed.
-She says he has a “small town mind” about things and just looks as people like them as complaining “wealthy people from Atlanta”, which she says they are not.
+Jean says the water supply line has broken many times to their home and the head of the water department just keeps making repairs rather than run new lines that are needed.
+Jean says he has a “small town mind” about things and just looks at people like them as complaining “wealthy people from Atlanta”, which she says they are not.
 However building a barn and getting a horse, chopping your own firewood from your property and just listening to the crickets perform a symphony from your swing on your screened in porch makes in all worth it.

 Jim and Jean knew what they wanted and went for it.
 I know I and others who envy them.

 As an update to this post, Mary Ann and I retired to Northeast Georgia area in Braselton and love living in the Del Webb Over 55 Community there.
 We are close to Gainesville and Buford.
 We like the view of the mountains from our patio and love driving the area.